dda-oo/AAAS-bot/README.md

-# 📦 cw-bot
+# 📦 AAAS-bot

-**cw-bot** is a simple, modular chatbot designed to streamline and automate CEWE-related workflows.
+**AAAS-bot** is a simple, modular chatbot designed to streamline and automate related workflows.

 ## ✨ Features